 Safety Is No Accident!
 Tips from Inyo County Search & Rescue

 Prepare for your trip by getting in shape.
-Come early to acclimate to the effects of high altitude.
+Take time to acclimate to the effects of high altitude.
 Stay together in case your friends need help.

 Entry Date & Exit Date

-Entry Date is the day you will begin walking the trail.
+Entry Date is the day you will begin on the trail.
 Exit Date is the day you will come off the trail.

 All people count for wilderness quotas and fees.
 Prices are not different for military, seniors or children.